Lesson Plan - Get It!

 Lizards can be found all over the world.
 They are found everywhere except Antarctica.
 It is too cold for lizards to live there.
 Look at the picture of the lizard below.
 What do you notice about the colors of the lizard?
 Share your answer with your parent or teacher.

-You may have noticed its bright blue, green, and yellow scales.
+You may have noticed its bright orange, green, and blue scales.
 Lizards come in all different shapes and sizes.
 Some lizards, like bearded dragons, have excellent camouflaging abilities.
 They are a light tan color.
 This allows them to blend in with their desert environment.
 Some lizards, like chameleons and anoles, will change their color based on their mood, temperature, and health.
 For example, a chameleon will turn its scales to a darker color to help it warm up.
 Its dark scales absorb more sunlight than when its scales are a light color.

 Lizards can regenerate, or regrow, their tails.
 Geckos are a great example of lizards that can regrow their tails.
 If a gecko is in danger, it will break part of its tail off and make a run for it!